bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 So, the first step is to upload necessary configurations to the platform.

-Here the basic settings necessary for the platform are described.
-Besides, how to add configurations to the system is clarified here.
+Here are the basic settings required for the platform.
+In addition, we explain how to add configurations to the system.

-Configurations are the settings required for the system working.
+Configurations are the settings necessary for the system work.

 The configurations can be added under the *Configuration* tab of the main navigation bar.
-Please, click at "Add Settings" in the upper-right corner above the list and fill in the form (the information on the required settings can be found in the table_ below):
+Please, click "Add Settings" in the upper-right corner above the list and fill in the form (the information on the required settings can be found in the table_ below):

 1. *Name* *
         Enter a setting name here.